 Getting to Tignes

 Part of the appeal of Tignes is that it’s high up in the mountains and far from any city.
-But you can still get there by air (via Geneva, Lyon, Chambery and Grenoble airports), train (the railway station at Bourg-St-Maurice has TGV and Eurostar services) and road – it just takes longer than for some other resorts.
-You won’t need a car when you are in the resort so using a transfer service to get to the resort is normally better than hiring a car.
+But Geneva, Lyon, Chambery and Grenoble airports are all within two to three hours’ drive, and the railway station at Bourg-St-Maurice has TGV and Eurostar services and is less than an hour away.
+You won’t need a car in the resort so using a transfer service to get from the airport is a good option.

 Nearest Airports to Tignes

 Chambéry and Grenoble are closest but are not served by many airlines.
 Geneva is the main gateway airport and has the most choice of flights and transfer services.
 Lyon is further away than Geneva but the drive takes about the same time.

 Geneva Airport – 177 km / 110 miles – about 2 hours, 45 mins drive